Projection Pursuit Gaussian Process Regression: Review on Gaussian process regression

 In Gaussian process regression, the curse of dimensionality is inevitable if the underlying function is indeed a realization of a Gaussian process with isotropic Mat\'ern correlation.
 The reason behind this is that the reproducing kernel Hilbert spaces generated by these correlation functions are too large in high-dimensional circumstances.
 Fortunately, in most real applications, we confront much ``simpler'' high-dimensional functions.
 These functions admit certain ``sparse representation'', and therefore, at least theoretically, can be recovered at a much higher rate of convergence.
 In Section \ref{sec:additive}, we examine a special and simple structure of this kind.

-\section{Additive models: accuracy and limitations}
+\subsection{Additive models: accuracy and limitations}

 A scalable Gaussian process regression approach proceeds by equipping an additive correlation function.
 Denote $x=(x_{(1)},\ldots,x_{(d)})$.
-We consider the following correlation function:
+We consider the following function:

 where $\Phi_1$ denotes a one-dimensional correlation function.
 It is easily seen that $\Phi$ is positive definite if $\Phi_1$ is positive definite.
-Thus one can consider Gaussian process regression with correlation (\ref{additive}).
-This approach is called the additive Gaussian process regression \cite{deng2017additive,duvenaud2011additive,lebarbier2005detecting}.
-Here we provide a theoretical result regarding its scalability in the input dimension.
-Theorem \ref{th:additive} delivers the main idea of our findings.
-So as not to break the flow, we defer the detailed technical assumptions and requirements for the design of experiments to Appendix \ref{app:ROC}.
-A formal version of Theorem \ref{th:additive} is given by Theorem \ref{th:additive2} in Appendix \ref{app:cnt}.
+Thus one can consider Gaussian process models with correlation (\ref{additive}).
+This approach is called the additive Gaussian process regression \citep{deng2017additive,duvenaud2011additive,lebarbier2005detecting}.

-\begin{theorem} Suppose $Z$ is a Gaussian process with mean zero and correlation function defined in (\ref{additive}), with $\Phi_1$ a Mat\'ern correlation function with smoothness $\nu$.
-Then under a suitably chosen design of experiment, we have the rate of convergence